sberrevoets/scottberrevoets.com/content/blog/2021-10-14-lyft-ios-architecture.md

 Title: iOS Architecture at Lyft
 Date: 2021-10-14
-Summary: Discussion on the different architectural components of Lyft's iOS apps
+Description: Discussion on the different architectural components of Lyft's iOS apps

 June 30, 2014 was my first day at Lyft as the first iOS hire on the ~3 person